Suraj2093/Azure-Experience-Centre/README.md

 <img src="https://github.com/Suraj2093/Azure-Experience-Centre/blob/master/Images/Add_ODL.png"/>

-- Now the Add ODL Details window comes up, where you can provide the following details.
+- Now the Add ODL Details window comes up, where you can provide the following details
+### Explanation of all field’s
 •	Name : Enter the Name of the ODL, which should be displayed on the ODL registration page.
 •	Template : Select the template which will be used to pre-deploy the resources required for the ODL.
 •	Description : Enter a description of the ODL which will be displayed on the ODL registration page as description.